schwarper/CS2MenuManager/README.md

 * Restart your server for the changes to take effect.
 You will need to use this API in your plugins.

 # Usage

+## Creating Menus
-1. You can create any type of menu.
+You can create any type of menu.
 All menu types have a similar structure.
 Here's an example of how to create a Chat Menu:

-Supported menus: `ChatMenu`, `ConsoleMenu`, `CenterHtmlMenu`, `WasdMenu`, `ScreenMenu`
+Supported menus: `ChatMenu`, `ConsoleMenu`, `CenterHtmlMenu`, `WasdMenu`, `ScreenMenu`, `PanoramaVote`
 ```csharp
 ChatMenu menu = new("Title", this);